Sopel97/gtnh_vacuum_reactor/README.md

 While the program can be ran using a computer it is highly advised to use a server for more components for future expansion.
 It requires ~10 components to run a single reactor, and 3 additional components for each subsequent one.
 Do not forget to reboot the server after modifying the attached components.

 Recommended hardware specification:
-- Tier 2 GPU
 - Tier 3 CPU
 - 4x Tier 2 RAM
 - Tier 1 HDD
+- Tier 2 GPU
-- Tier 2 screen or higher (currently the resolution is forced to 80x25)
+- Tier 2 screen (currently the resolution is forced to 80x25)

 Optional hardware:
 - Component busses for expansion